No person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination at New College.

 You can speak to anyone that you feel comfortable talking to.
 However, it is important you know that NCF employees, including faculty, resident assistants, other student employees, staff, or trustees are all considered mandatory reporters and must report information about sexual misconduct to the Title IX Coordinator or designee.

 There are exceptions, however, if you want to speak to someone confidentiality.
 These people/offices can provide you with resources and options and can help explain how various legal or administrative procedures work.
 They will not share what you tell them unless you want them to.

 To file a Title IX Report, please complete the online form which will be reviewed by the Dean of Students office: Report a Title IX Violation.

 If you want to file a complaint with the College you can do so by contacting the following individuals / offices below.
 You may share as much information as you feel comfortable providing, may file a complaint anonymously, and may request that your name or other identifiable information not be disclosed to the alleged perpetrator.
 However, providing more information will assist the College with conducting an investigation and asking the College to not disclose your name will limit the ability of the College to respond.
 Additionally, if you decide to file a complaint but ask the College not to take action, the College may still be required to take steps to protect the overall campus environment.
 In such an event, however, the College will do its best to protect your identity.

 To file a complaint, please contact one of the following offices.
 Please also note that you may have the victims advocate present when you file a complaint, when you are interviewed, and during other parts of the process:

-Robin Williamson, Interim Title IX Coordinator
+Erin Robinson, Interim Title IX Coordinator

 If you meet with the victim’s advocate or with counselors in the Counseling and Wellness Center then they may maintain confidentiality and will not engage the complaint process unless you ask them to.